 - Ask for add-ons instead of lower prices.
 Try to secure a free cocktail hour or meal option.

 - Be ready to walk away.
 Don’t get too attached to a vendor before reaching a deal.

 Ask family and friends for assistance

 If you have family and friends who could provide amateur or professional services, don’t be afraid to ask.
-For instance, if you have a cousin who is a stylist, see if he or she could do the hair and makeup at a discounted rate.
-This approach could save you money and also add a more personal element to your overall wedding experience.
+For instance, if you have a cousin who is a stylist, see if they could do hair and makeup at a discounted rate.
+This approach could save you money and also add a personal element to your overall wedding experience.

 - Officiating the marriage

 Planning and executing a wedding budget takes compromise, patience and understanding.
 But just as in marriage, you don’t have to go at it alone.
 Giving careful thought at the outset of the planning process can help you in the long run, so you can enjoy the big day.
 Congrats and happy planning!

 This article has been updated from its original posting on January 27, 2017.
 Matt Diehl contributed to this article.